If you’re human, then you’re most definitely familiar with the feelings of fear and doubt that come with:

 Notice where the physical sensation of what you’re feeling shows up in your body and just sit with it.

-If thoughts do continue to pop up, try to put them in a bubble off to the side.
+If thoughts continue to pop up, try to put them in a bubble off to the side.

-Remember: allowing it to exist is NOT the same as letting it take the lead!
+Remember: allowing it to exist is not the same as letting it take the lead!

 - Perform a risk assessment on your planned course of action.
 In Martha Beck’s book The Joy Diet, she outlines four questions to ask when considering taking a course of action that scares you:

 - Is this risk really necessary to achieve my heart’s desires?
 Do I feel a genuine longing for whatever it is I’m seeking?